Shrinkage plots

 2 Shrinkage plots

-Figure 1: Shrinkage plot of model m1
+Figure 1: Shrinkage plot of model m1 for the :subj grouping term

 The upper left panel shows the perfect negative correlation for those two components of the random effects.